Intriguing Properties of Diffusion Models: An Empirical Study of the Natural Attack Capability in Text-to-Image Generative Models

 \textit{Experimental setup.} We recruited 82 human subjects on Prolific~\cite{prolific}, a crowdsourcing platform specialized for research purposes.
 Human subjects are asked to answer yes or no to whether the object of interest (e.g., stop sign and fire hydrant) is in the presented image or not.
 Considering the reasonable experimental time for human subjects to maintain their concentration, image generation models were limited to the following: Deepfloyd IF, the diffusion model with the highest detection rates in Table~\ref{tbl:prelim}, and BigSleep, a state-of-the-art GAN-based model.
-We generate 3 images for each text prompt and each image generation model and also show 3 real images to see the baseline.
-For the Deepfloyd IF's images, we chose images that can fool at least one object detector in Table~\ref{tbl:prelim}, i.e., all the images are valid attacks against an object detector.
+We generate 3 images per text prompt for each image generation model; for the baseline, 3 real images are presented.
+The evaluation images were chosen from a pool that can fool at least one object detector in Table~\ref{tbl:prelim}, i.e., all the images are valid attacks.
 More details are in our questionnaire form~\cite{our_user_test}.